 Works best for: People who refuse to act responsibly, even though they know better

-It might not be easy, it might not be fun, but calling out someone's poor behavior straight away, and sometimes in front of other people can be very effective.
+It might not be easy, it might not be fun, but calling out someone's poor behaviour straight away, and sometimes in front of other people can be very effective.
 Just make sure that when you do this, it’s clear and to the point.

-For someone to change their behavior, they have to a) recognise that their behavior is wrong and has consequences, and b) understand how they can do better in the future.
+For someone to change their behaviour, they have to a) recognise that their behaviour is wrong and has consequences, and b) understand how they can do better in the future.
 If you use this method, it’s likely you're calling out someone in front of others, so you might not have time to fully explain both of these things.
 That's why it can be good to have a private chat with them as well.

 Show them that you aren't on board